 LOCATION: Figge Art Museum's John Deere Auditorium

-In conjunction with the Figge's exhibition Sporting Fashion: Outdoor Girls 1800 to 1960, the Figge Art Museum is presenting four award-winning, ground-breaking, women-directed, feature-length films to celebrate the remarkable achievements women have made in the cinematic arts.
+The Figge Art Museum is presenting award-winning, ground-breaking, women-directed, feature-length films to celebrate the remarkable achievements women have made in the cinematic arts.

-The February film is: SELMA – Directed by Ava DuVarnay which is a chronicle of Dr. Martin Luther King, Jr.’s epic march from Selma to Montgomery, Alabama in 1965 to secure equal voting rights.
+The final film in the series is SELMA.
+Directed by Ava DuVarnay, this film is a chronicle of Dr. Martin Luther King, Jr.’s epic march from Selma to Montgomery, Alabama in 1965 to secure equal voting rights.
 Ava DuVarnay was the first African-American woman to direct a feature-length film.

 Awards: